-While the majority of our graduates go on to careers in professional fields, including business, medicine, education, public policy, and countless others, we are also committed to our students' equine education.
-Though no degree program exists, we offer regular lectures, clinics, and symposia from noted veterinarians, trainers, and other equine professionals so that our students have frequent opportunities to expand their equine education in the areas of nutrition, conditioning and fitness, equine business, and riding theory.
+We are committed to our students' equine education, however the majority of our graduates go on to careers in professional fields.
+We offer regular lectures, clinics, and symposia from noted veterinarians, trainers, and other equine professionals to give students frequent opportunities to expand their equine knowledge.

 Does Albion offer degrees in veterinary medicine?